Substance Abuse Resources in Newton Drug Rehab, Alcohol Rehab & Detox

 - Old Library Building

 126 Vernon St. Newton, MA 02458-2046

 SMART Recovery MeetingsSMART Recovery meetings use more franchised recovery techniques that focus on scientific facts.
 Instead of the 12-step program used in Alcoholics Anonymous and Narcotics Anonymous, the fellowship uses a four-point approach that emphasizes self-initiated methods to ensure sober day-to-day living.
 The meetings are open to those seeking assistance with alcohol addiction, drug dependence and additional addictive habits such as gambling, overeating and sex addiction.
 SMART Recovery meetings operate within a different context, but the fellowship has similar objectives to those of both AA and NA.
 The meetings take place in the locations below.

 - Newton-Wellesley Hospital

 9 Hope Ave.
 Waltham, MA 02453

 Al-Anon and Nar-Anon Meetings

-Most of the time, the lives of those who are close to individuals struggling with substance dependence are equally disrupted.
+Often the lives of those who are close to individuals struggling with substance dependence are equally disrupted.
 Al-Anon and Nar-Anon meetings can be instrumental for the loved ones of alcohol- or drug-dependent individuals.
 The fellowships operate in the same way as AA and NA, using a modified 12-step process.
-The recovery group will make you understand the problem of substance use disorders, and how you can best aid your loved one’s journey to recovery.
+The recovery group will help you understand the problem of substance use disorders, and how you can best aid your loved one’s journey to recovery.
 Al-Anon and Nar-Anon meetings are held in the following locations in Newton.